Ghanem99/Ghanem99/README.md

 <h1 align="center">Hi 👋, I'm Mahmoud</h1>
 <h3 align="center">A passionate Backend Developer from Egypt</h3>

-I am a backend developer with a strong passion for working on projects using Laravel.
-Currently, I am focusing on learning about testing and deployment, while also exploring design patterns and microservices through my readings.
-I am actively seeking opportunities to collaborate on solving business problems through coding.
-Feel free to ask me anything related to backend and business development.
-You can reach me at: moghanem345@gmail.com.
+I am a dedicated backend developer who is eager to acquire knowledge in various technologies that contribute to the success of a business.
+I have a strong affinity for fitness and sports in addition to my current focus on developing projects using Laravel.
+Currently, I am expanding my skills in testing and deployment while immersing myself in studying design patterns and microservices.
+I am seeking collaborative opportunities to tackle business challenges through coding.
+Feel free to inquire about backend and business development.
+You can reach me at moghanem345@gmail.com

 <h3 align="left">Connect with me:</h3>
 <p align="left">